glennmatthews/cot/README.md

         add-disk       Add a disk image to an OVF package and map it as a disk in the guest environment
-        add-file       Add a file to an OVF package edit-hardware  Edit virtual machine hardware properties of an OVF edit-product   Edit product info in an OVF edit-properties
+        add-file       Add a file to an OVF package deploy         Create a new VM on the target hypervisor from the given OVF edit-hardware  Edit virtual machine hardware properties of an OVF edit-product   Edit product info in an OVF edit-properties